Amazon Currency Converter – Good or Bad?

 (These are using the actual rates from Visa and Amazon UK on 14th June 2019)

-If you paid in Sterling using a debit card that does not charge foreign transaction fees – then €577.45 would be all you would have paid instead of €598.63 with Amazon’s rates.
+If you paid in Sterling using a debit card that does not charge foreign transaction fees – then €577.45 would be what you paid instead of €598.63 with Amazon’s rates.
 That’s €21.18 extra !

 (There are limits on fee free-spending with Revolut)